Yes, companies must be publicly listed to be assessed by IndexAmericas.

 The Index assesses companies operating in the IDB-IIC’s borrowing member countries.

 IndexAmericas is a corporate sustainability index developed by the Inter-American Development Bank and the Inter-American Investment Corporation (IDB-IIC).
 It assesses and recognizes the efforts of publicly listed companies operating in Latin America and the Caribbean that are leading the way in sustainability.

 IndexAmericas is unique in that it is the first index of its kind to factor in socioeconomic development as an important element of sustainability, and as the first corporate sustainability index developed by a multilateral development bank.

 IndexAmericas assesses companies based on the environmental, social and governance (ESG) data analysis performed by Thomson Reuters on global corporations and a unique and proprietary development-focused methodology developed by the IDB-IIC.
-IndexAmericas was also developed in partnership with S-Network Global Indexes, with Florida International University providing academic support.
+IndexAmericas was also developed in partnership with S-Network Global Indexes.

 categorized in the ten industries featured in the Thomson Reuters Business Classification.

 - Basic Materials